Delayed transfers of care

 • Services will jointly review policies and protocols around discharge and have systems and processes for assessment, safe transfer and placement, as part of their capacity planning.

 These steps should be guided by good professional practice and safe, person-centred transfers.

-The focus of this data set is to identify patients who are in the wrong care setting for their current level of need.
-The number of patients delayed is a proxy for all patients as it is a snap-shot view determined by the number of patients who had a delayed transfer of care at midnight on the last Thursday of the reporting period.
-These figures are being collected for all adults (over 18s) in SITREPs.
+The focus of this indicator is to identify patients who are in the wrong care setting for their current level of need.
+Data are being collected for all adults (over 18s) in SITREPs.